trimstray/nginx-admins-handbook/README.md

   > There are some directives that do not support variables, e.g. `access_log` or `error_log`.

+Some interesting things about NGINX variables:

+- the assignment operation is only performed in requests that access location
+- the scope of variables spreads out all over configuration
+- each request does have its own version of all those variables' containers (different containers values)
+- requests do not interfere with each other even if they are referencing a variable with the same name

 Strings may be inputted without quotes unless they include blank spaces, semicolons or curly braces, then they need to be escaped with backslashes or enclosed in single/double quotes.

 Variables in quoted strings are expanded normally unless the `$` is escaped.